SasView/sasdata/sasdata/example_data/media/testdata_help.rst

 Other Test Data
 ^^^^^^^^^^^^^^^
-Data in the \\other_formats folder include weights for testing user-defined distributions (i.e., polydispersity) on angular (theta/phi) or size (radius/length) parameters.
+Data in the \\other_files folder include weights for testing user-defined distributions (i.e., polydispersity) on angular (theta/phi) or size (radius/length) parameters.